maveniverse/site-001/content/en/docs/njord/migration/_index.md

 </distributionManagement>
 ```

-Yes, you see it right: POM now says "we publish to Central".
+Yes, you see it right: POM now says the truth: "we publish to Central".
 Also, there is no need to distinguish server for "release"
 and "snapshot" anymore.
 Next, let's make same changes in Maven user settings: add following entry to your `settings.xml`:

 ```xml